iterative/ldb-resources/documentation/Command-summary.md

 *Use case:*
 ```
 $ ldb stage ds:cats
-$ ldb add ds:black_cats ds:white_cats.v2  # result: merged with latest ds:black_cats and ver.
+$ ldb add ds:black_cats ds:white_cats.v2  # result: workspace merged with latest ds:black_cats and ver.
 2 of ds:white_cats
 ```

 ## filters supported by `ADD`

-`ADD` can be called with several filter flags.
-If multiple flags are specified, filters are pipelined, so the order may matter.
+`ADD` can be called with several filter and modifier flags.
+If multiple flags are specified, filters are pipelined, so their order may matter.
 Multiple filters of one type are not permitted in one `ADD` command.

 --file \<filesystem attributes query\>